tum-pbs/pbdl-book/diffphys.md

 %in practice break down into larger, monolithic components E.g., as this process is very similar to adjoint method optimizations, we can re-use many of the techniques that were developed in this field, or leverage established numerical methods.
-E.g., we could leverage the $O(n)$ complexity of multigrid solvers for matrix inversion.
+E.g., we could leverage the $O(n)$ runtime of multigrid solvers for matrix inversion.

 The flipside of this approach is, that it requires some understanding of the problem at hand, and of the numerical methods.
 Also, a given solver might not provide gradient calculations out of the box.